Generalized affine Springer theory and Hilbert schemes on planar curves: Action of the Rational Cherednik Algebra

-These are called ``dressed" monopole operators, which are known to generate $\tilde{\cA}^\hbar$ \cite{BFNSlices,WeekesGens}.
+These are called ``dressed" monopole operators, which are known to generate $\tilde{\cA}^\hbar$ in the cases we are interested in; see \emph{e.g.} \cite[Theorem A.7]{BFNSlices} and more generally \cite[Theorem 3.7]{WeekesGens}.

-\begin{remark} More precisely, it was shown in \cite{WeekesGens} that the $[\cR_{\leq \lambda}][f]$ with {\em minuscule} $\lambda$ and a slightly smaller collection of $f$'s generate $\tilde{\cA}_{G,N}^\hbar$ for any quiver gauge theory; the quiver in this case is a Jordan quiver with a framing node of rank 1. \end{remark} \begin{remark} The terminology ``dressed monopole" has its origins in the physics literature, in our context they appear for example in \cite{CHZ}.
-These operators also appear as the dimensional reduction of the 4d mixed Wilson-'t Hooft operators of \cite{Kap}. \end{remark} Assume the hypothesis of Proposition \ref{prop:torusloc} and, moreover, that the map $L_v \to G_F \times \C^\times_{rot}$ is injective.
+\begin{remark} More precisely, Theorem 3.7 of \cite{WeekesGens} says that the $[\cR_{\leq \lambda}][f]$ with {\em minuscule} $\lambda$ and a slightly smaller collection of $f$'s generate $\tilde{\cA}_{G,N}^\hbar$ for any quiver gauge theory; the quiver in the present case is a Jordan quiver with a framing node of rank 1 and was also described in Appendix A(iii) of \cite{BFNSlices}. \end{remark} \begin{remark} The terminology ``dressed monopole" has its origins in the physics literature, in our context they appear for example in \cite{CHZ}.
+These operators also appear as the dimensional reduction of the four-dimensional mixed Wilson-'t Hooft operators of \cite{Kap}. \end{remark} Assume the hypothesis of Proposition \ref{prop:torusloc} and, moreover, that the map $L_v \to G_F \times \C^\times_{rot}$ is injective.
 Thus, the action of $H^*_{\tilde{T}\times \C^\times}(pt)$ factors through the action of $H^*_{L_v}(pt)$ \cite{HKW}.